 Then, understand the important components of those processes.

-For example, if your teams’ productivity relies on collaboration, you’ll need to select tools that can help them collaborate efficiently while working remotely.
-The majority of teams in the wake of the coronavirus crisis are using Zoom and Slack.
+For example, if your team’s productivity relies on collaboration, you’ll need to select tools to help them collaborate efficiently while working remotely.
+Most teams in the wake of the coronavirus crisis are using Zoom and Slack.

 If your employees haven’t worked from home before, they need your guidance.
-Otherwise, they could end up slacking off just because they don’t know what to do.
+Otherwise, they could end up slacking off just because they don’t know what to do – especially those with full-time working hours.

-For example, you could have your team meet via Zoom once a day to cover everything that needs to be done that day, and everything that was done the previous day.
+For example, to stay on top of project management, you could have your team meet daily via Zoom to cover everything to complete that day and everything done the previous day.

 2. If You Transition to Remote Work, You’ll Need New Tools